mcgarrah/mcgarrah.github.io/_posts/2024-03-10-github-pages-jekyll-locally.md

 My local machine has a copy of my Github repository and I'm using VS Code to modify the raw files and manage the git check ins.

-Running the server with "--trace" gave some insight into some out of date gem libraries as a bonus.
+Running the server with "```--trace```" gave some insight into some out of date gem libraries as a bonus.
 I hope to use this to improve the website incrementally and adding a local copy makes it possible without public embarassments.

 Cheers from the Beach.